World-renowned photographer David Armstrong passed away this morning (October 26th, 2014) at the age of 60 in Los Angeles, CA.

 Hailing from just outside Boston, Armstrong studied painting at the Boston Museum School before moving to New York City with teenage-friend, legendary photographer Nan Goldin.

-While fashion was not initially a focus for Armstrong, he found a fan in Hedi Slimane who invited him to shoot backstage at Dior Homme of which Slimane was then creative-director for.
-Since then his work has appeared in print media: o32c magazine, 10 magazine, CR Fashion Book, Another Man, Vogue Hommes, Purple, Wonderland amongst many more not including commissions from some of fashion’s biggest brands such as Burberry, Barbara Bui, & Ermenegildo Zegna.
+While fashion was not initially a focus for Armstrong, he found a fan in Hedi Slimane who invited him to shoot backstage at Dior Homme of which Slimane was then creative-director.
+Since then his work has appeared in print media: o32c magazine, 10 magazines, CR Fashion Book, Another Man, Vogue Hommes, Purple, Wonderland amongst many more not including commissions from some of fashion’s biggest brands such as Burberry, Barbara Bui, & Ermenegildo Zegna.